Daith Piercings For Migraines

 How Does A Daith Piercing Help Stop Migraines?

-The thing to understand about whether daith piercings can prevent or reduce migraines/headaches is that everyone’s anatomy is different, and piercers are not necessarily trained in medical anatomy.
+The thing to understand about whether daith piercings can prevent or reduce migraines/headaches, or even anxiety, is that everyone’s anatomy is different, and piercers are not necessarily trained in medical anatomy.

 Some people do report that their migraines have been stopped after getting a daith piercing, but if your migraines don’t stop after a piercing, it may not mean that daith piercings for migraines don’t work.
 It could just mean that you weren’t pierced in the exact location that alleviates migraine pain.